pa-pyrus/ubernet/README.md

 Each endpoint is documented in its own file.
 All documentation is written in the Markdown dialect understood by [Python-Markdown](http://pythonhosted.org/Markdown/).
 It relies on the `def_list` and `codehilite` extensions.
+This also means that github will not render the files properly.

-The HTML output is provided on (https://pa-pyrus.github.io/ubernet/).
+You can either generate the HTML output yourself or check (https://pa-pyrus.github.io/ubernet/).

 ## Available Hosts ##
 These API calls are at least available on `http://uberent.com` and `https://uberent.com`.